-- 55.11 The Director, Corporate Services or delegate (non-voting Chairperson), an assigned Procurement Officer (non-voting Secretary), Project Manager (voting member) and one other technically qualified person from the Programme (voting member), a representative of the Finance Programme (non-voting) a representative of the Legal Programme (non-voting) and a technically qualified person external to the Programme from which the project originated.
-The committee shall be approved by the Deputy Secretary-General. - 55.12 The Evaluation Committee will organise a day, time and agenda to meet, based on the dates for submission of the EOIs to prepare the shortlist of eligible Consultants. - 55.13 All members of the evaluation committee are obliged to sign a Declaration of Impartiality and Confidentiality (Annex D).
+- 59.11 The Director, Corporate Services or delegate (non-voting Chairperson), an assigned Procurement Officer (non-voting Secretary), Project Manager (voting member) and one other technically qualified person from the Programme (voting member), a representative of the Finance Programme (non-voting) a representative of the Legal Programme (nonvoting) and a technically qualified person external to the Programme from which the project originated.
+The committee shall be approved by the Deputy Secretary-General. - 59.11A Where the evaluation relates to the procurement of external and or internal audit services, the Evaluation Committee, shall, from amongst the members referred to in clause 59.11, have as one of its voting members, the Director of Internal Audit or any person so delegated by the Director, Internal Audit. - 59.12 The Evaluation Committee will organise a day, time and agenda to meet, based on the dates for submission of the EOIs to prepare the shortlist of eligible Consultants. - 59.13 All members of the evaluation committee are obliged to sign a Declaration of Impartiality and Confidentiality (Annex D).